-- If a new number is dialled when the Outgoing Call Log is full and/or Automatic Redial contains a number, the data of the oldest stored call will be deleted, and the new number will be stored. - If any dialling operations are performed or an incoming call is answered during Automatic Redial, Automatic Redial is cancelled. - Automatic Redial may not be available depending on: - the busy tone pattern. - the IP network environment when using a KX-NT136 with G.729 CODEC.
-(When using IP-PTs apart from the KX-NT136, Automatic Redial using an analogue trunk is not available.) - Interrupt Redial
+- If a new number is dialled when the Outgoing Call Log is full and/or Automatic Redial contains a number, the data of the oldest stored call will be deleted, and the new number will be stored. - If any dialling operations are performed or an incoming call is answered during Automatic Redial, Automatic Redial is cancelled. - Automatic Redial is not available for some countries/areas when using an analogue trunk.

 When an outside party or seized trunk is busy, a user can attempt to redial the number by pressing the REDIAL button without going on-hook.
-This can be performed several times without having to go on-hook.
+This can be performed several times without having to go onhook.

-• Outgoing Call Log Display by REDIAL Button
+Outgoing Call Log Display by REDIAL Button